NPFL Roundup: Remo Stars reclaim top spot, 3SC shock Rangers

 A second-half brace from substitute Jabal Malik secured the win for Remo Stars, ending Bayelsa United’s four-game unbeaten streak.

 The hosts started strongly, with Sani Faisal creating early chances.
-His fifth-minute cross, delivered from the right flank, was thwarted by Bayelsa goalkeeper Elkanah Godgift.
+Bayelsa goalkeeper Elkanah Godgift thwarted his fifth-minute cross from the right flank.

 Faisal came close again in the 20th minute with a header, but Elkanah was on hand to deny him.